 Reserves Currently Maintained

-6.1 The Council is working towards achieving a level of general reserves which is no less than the equivalent of four months’ worth of precept for that particular year.
+6.1 The Council is working towards achieving a level of general reserves which is no less than the equivalent of six months’ worth of precept for that particular year.
+This aspiration is to be embedded within a five year budget plan.